SabienNguyen/Todo-rs/README.md

 # Todo-rs
  [WIP] A fast, easy-to-use, self-organizing to-do list built in Rust.
+Can currently do all basic features

  ## Basic features
  - Add tasks